imandyie/react-native-airbnb-clone/README.md

 ## How to use
 - Clone
-- Run npm install in the terminal
+- Run `npm install` in the terminal
-- Run on IOS emulator
+- Run on IOS or Android projects in emulator

 ## Login details
 - email: web@imandy.ie